klarman-cell-observatory/Perturb-CITE-seq/README.md

 # Perturb-CITE-seq

-Overview of the computational pipeline relating to "Multi-modal pooled Perturb-CITE-Seq screens in patient models define novel mechanisms of cancer immune evasion"
+Code used in the computational pipeline relating to "Multi-modal pooled Perturb-CITE-Seq screens in patient models define novel mechanisms of cancer immune evasion"

 If you use this code in your work, please cite: *Citation*